Yellowfin tuna: Cuisine

 According to the Hawaii Seafood Buyers Guide, yellowfin tuna is widely used in raw fish dishes, especially sashimi.
-This fish is also excellent for grilling.
-Yellowfin is often served seared rare.
+This fish is also served grilled, or seared rare.

 Yellowfin buyers recognize two grades, "sashimi grade" and "other", although variation in the quality of "other" grades occurs.

 Different seafood sustainability guides come to different conclusions about whether yellowfin fishing is sustainable.
 The Audubon's Seafood Guide (a guide for what types of marine food products are not ecofriendly) lists troll-caught tuna as "OK", but labels long-line caught as "Be Careful".

 Yellowfin is becoming a popular replacement for the severely depleted supplies of southern bluefin tuna.

 In 2010, Greenpeace International added the yellowfin tuna to its seafood red list.
 The Greenpeace International seafood red list is a "list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries".